facebookresearch/textlesslib/examples/expresso/dataset/README.md

 You can listen to samples from the Expresso Dataset at [this website](https://speechbot.github.io/expresso/).

 ## Data Statistics
-Here is the statistics of Expresso’s expressive styles:
+Here are the statistics of Expresso’s expressive styles:

 ----------------------------------------------------------------
  Style            | Read (min) | Improvised (min) | total (hrs)